Dr Ryan Thwaites is a Lecturer in Respiratory Immunology within the National Heart and Lung Institute, Imperial College London.

-Ryan Thwaites is a Research Associate within the Department of Respiratory Medicine of the National Heart and Lung Institute, Imperial College London.
-Ryan obtained his PhD in 2015 in the field of innate immunology from the Brighton and Sussex Medical School, University of Sussex.
-Following on from this work, he joined Professor Peter Openshaw and Professor Trevor Hansel at the NHLI.
+Dr Thwaites obtained his PhD in 2015 in the field of innate immunology from the Brighton and Sussex Medical School, University of Sussex.
+Following on from this work, he joined Professor Peter Openshaw and Professor Trevor Hansel as a postdoctoral research associate at the NHLI.

 Dr Thwaites' postdoctoral research focused on the immune system of the human respiratory tract, incorporating studies of natural viral infections and 'challenge' studies in healthy adults.
 These challenge studies included non-infectious human models of innate immune activation (such as Toll-like receptor agonists), allergens and experimental human infection models with respiratory viruses such as Respiratory Syncytial Virus (RSV) and SARS-CoV-2 (the cause of COVID-19).
 These studies furthered the development of non-invasive techniques for sampling the airways, including the development of nasosorption as a tool for studying respiratory viral infections in children.
 This postdoctoral work challenged the existing dogmas of viral disease severity in children, developed the minimally-invasive endophenotyping of chronic respiratory diseases, and identified the role of neutrophils in governing susceptibility to respiratory viral infections.